Keeping You Cool When Your Kids are Driving you Crazy

 Moments like these, when you're feeling the weight of someone else's judgment, can make it very easy to take their behavior as a personal attack on yourself.
 It's important to be aware when you're letting outside influences direct how you deal with their behavior.

 5. Have a plan of action.
 If you know there are certain triggers and common behaviors your child exhibits, prepare for it ahead of time.
 This helps keep you from feeling caught off guard and trying to decide what actions to take under pressure.
 Feeling like you’re prepared can also help you from having your own feelings ruffled by their behavior.

 Example: if you know your child has a hard time leaving the park, develop a plan of action for when you have park visits.
 Give a 10-minute warning before you leave.
 Verbally tell them it’s time to go.
 If they choose not to, you can lead them to the car.
 Have a prepared list of consequences for if they choose to run from you or argue about leaving.
 What will be their consequence if they force you to have to physically carry them to the car?
 By having a plan of action you help keep yourself in control, as well as stay consistent which is crucial when it comes to discipline.
-You can grab the free “Plan of Action” printout here to help you map it all out.

 And the last and final tip?
 Ditch perfection.
 There will be times when you do get overwhelmed or swayed by their behavior.
 They will drive you insane.
 Sometimes we lose our cool and our temper.
 Extend yourself some grace when this happens and embrace it as a learning opportunity.